Opinion | Why winning rural areas should be a progressive priority

 In Montana, Bullock, who as governor fought to expand Medicaid, can point to what that expansion did accomplish: “Almost 10 percent of our population receives health care through Medicaid expansion, with three out of every five businesses in our state getting health care for one or more of their employees through expansion.
 It’s become very important not only for the health of our people, but to our economy,” he told me.
 He’s hitting GOP Sen. Steve Daines hard for his opposition to the ACA, and also for his positions on on Social Security and Medicare.

-And in Iowa, Greenfield says health care is the “number-one topic” voters have raised at her more than 350 town halls and zoom events.
+And in Iowa, Greenfield says health care is the “number-one topic” voters have raised at her more than 350 town halls and Zoom events.
 Medicaid expansion, she said, “has really been a lifeline to Iowa’s hospitals, in particular our rural hospitals.”

 Progressive populism is by no means dead in rural and small-town America, either.